Jivamukti Yoga Workshop with Yogeswari

-This workshop is taught within the framework of a usual Jivamukti class, which contains Vinyasa, Mantra, Dharma and Meditation.
+This workshop will be taught within the framework of a usual Jivamukti class, which contains Vinyasa, Mantra, Dharma and Meditation.

-Jivamukti Open Class XL – Teachings from the Jivamukti Focus of the Month & Twists
+Jivamukti Open Class XL – Teachings from the Jivamukti Focus of the Month & Inversions

 The sessions are suitable for intermediate to advanced levels.

 Fr.
 230.- for the entire workshop (3 sessions)